fabulous-dev/Fabulous/docs/content/en/v2/development/styling-widgets/index.md

 toc: true
 ---

-Widgets (`Label`, `Button`, `VStack`, etc.) all come with a default style.
+Widgets all come with a default style.
 You will most certainly want to override those default styles to make your app look good.

 In Fabulous, this is done by adding modifiers to your widgets.
-We will see in this page how to add modifiers to your widgets and how to reuse a style across your app.
+We will see in this page how to add those modifiers and how to reuse a style across your app.

 ## Basic styling

-Using some basic style to your widgets is easy.
+Adding some basic style is easy.
 You simply need to apply modifiers on the widget you want to style by using the dot notation.

 ```fs